pweisenburger/dslparadise/README.md

 )
 ```

-This trades off some call-site convenience in exchange for not having all the HTML attributes sitting in your global namespace where you don't want them.
+This trades off some call-site convenience in exchange for not having all the
+HTML attributes sitting in your global namespace where you don’t want them.

-However, if we made the various tags' `apply` methods take Scope Injection, we could have a use-site syntax like:
+However, if we made the various tags’ `apply` methods take Scope Injection, we
+could have a use-site syntax like:

 ```scala
 import scalatags.tag